boldbi/boldbi-kubernetes/helm/README.md

 ## Environment variables for configuring Branding in backend

-The below Environment variables are optional.
-If not provided Bold BI will take the default configured values.
+The following environment variables are optional.
+If they are not provided, Bold BI will use the default configured values.

 <table>
    <tr>